 The University of Western Ontario is committed to achieving barrier free accessibility for persons studying, visiting and working at Western.
-The nature of the subject matter and logistics on this field trip renders full accessibility unattainable.
-Please consult the trip leader for information.

 Please contact the course instructor if you require material in an alternate format or if you require any other arrangements to make this course more accessible to you.
 You may also wish to contact Services for Students with Disabilities (SSD) at 661-2111 x 82147 for any specific question regarding an accommodation.